How to Get Rid of Varicose Veins

 See a Vascular Specialist First

-Vascular surgeons are specialists with extensive training and experience treating the vascular system.
-That includes your veins, arteries, and capillaries — all the blood vessels basically.
-While they are surgeons, they don’t always rely on surgery — in fact, they rather use surgery as a last resort.
+Vascular surgeons are specialists with extensive training and experience treating the vascular system, which includes your veins, arteries, and capillaries.
+While they are surgeons, they don’t always rely on surgery — in fact, they would rather use surgery as a last resort.

-While leg surgery was once used to remove varicose veins through proceudres known as ligation and vein stripping, surgery for varicose veins has become obsolete.
+While leg surgery was once used to remove varicose veins through procedures known as ligation and vein stripping, surgery for varicose veins has become obsolete.

 That’s why vascular specialists are also experts in minimally-invasive vein treatments.
 They carefully review each patient’s condition first before deciding on the best approach of the many minimal treatment options available.

 You should, however, see a vascular specialist as soon as your varicose veins start to hurt though.
 The sooner you do, the sooner a vascular doctor can determine the cause.
 This will help ensure that your varicose veins aren’t related to more serious health issues.